gb-blockchain-1920/dApp2_project/README.md

 ## Notes

 - Validation with JSON web tokens is not a good security practice.
 JWT was used for ease of implementation for PoC.
+- Deployed site login instructions: If it is in offline mode (icon indicator is red in the top right corner) - any username/password combination will work.

 ## Resources